Bajos del Toro: A Full Guide to Costa Rica’s Hidden Gem | 2026

 Bajos del Toro map

 Bajos del Toro is a special place in Costa Rica, in the Alajuela Province.
-It’s surrounded by thick, green forests and has stunning waterfalls.
-This lovely town is about 90 kilometers north of the capital, San José.
+Thick, green forests surround it, and it has stunning waterfalls.
+This lovely town is about 90 kilometers north of the capital, SAN JOSE.

 How to get there